-Save up all of those pennies that you’ve found over a lifetime and you might get to a decent amount.
+Save up all of those pennies over a lifetime and you might get a decent amount.
 But then, where do you keep them?
-In water jugs in your garage, the ones that are too heavy to move?
-The coins are barely worth the effort to put them into rolls in order to bring them to a financial institution.
+Water jugs in your garage, the ones that are too heavy to move?
+Those coins are barely worth the effort.
+Then you have to put them into rolls in order to bring them to a financial institution.

 So what are you to do with it?
 Lug it to a Coinstar and get charged for all of your “good luck” and savings?
 What a bummer.
 We feel the same way.

-Back in 2015, we were doing just that, only on a bigger scale.
+Back in 2015, we were doing just that, lugging coin only on a bigger scale.
 We had a huge vault in the back (at the old Artesia branch) that held all of those good luck pennies and more.
-The coin took up the majority of our vault, they were heavy, dirty and every cent of them had to be accounted for daily.
-In order to cash them in, we would have to have them picked up by the treasury aaannnnnd pay a hefty fee for them to transport that coin, just like your Coinstar fee.
+The coin took up the majority of our vault, they were heavy, dirty, and every cent of them had to be accounted for daily.
+In order to cash them in, they would have to be picked up by the Treasury aaannnnnd we would pay a hefty fee for them to transport that coin, just like your Coinstar fee.

 As a cooperative, our job is to ensure we’re using our member’s money in a way that best benefits ALL members.
 Now unless you have a vending machine business, we can almost guarantee that cost of coin handling wasn’t beneficial to you and our membership.
 Only a very, very small percentage of our membership were doing coin transactions and they were coming to us because the big banks were charging them to handle coin.
 We didn’t want to charge a coin handling fee because fee’s suck.

 Here’s what we did want to do- get rid of the cost of coin.
-We didn’t want to pay for real estate on a bigger building to hold a vault filled with coin, we didn’t want to pay for coin handling through the reserve or staff, and we didn’t want to pay and maintain a coin counter machines (those things are LOUD!).
+We didn’t want to pay for real estate on a bigger building to hold a vault filled with coin, we didn’t want to pay for coin handling through the Federal Reserve and staff, and we didn’t want to pay and maintain a coin counter machines (those things are LOUD! ..and dirty).
 What we did want to do, and always want do is serve our members.
 Our solution, stop handling coin.
 WHAT!? but you’re a Bank (*credit union.)
 How can you get rid of your coins?